When prompted to log in you will see the following page:

 NOTE: IT IS NOT RECOMMENDED that you re-use a previously saved form.
 If a form has changed, and you use an older version, this form may not be accepted, especially if it is a court or regulated form.
 In the Word templates you may find some useful functions available to you.
 For Example:

-Note: only verified RCMP, Police, Peace Officers, etc., are granted accounts
+Note: Only verified Law Enforcement, Peace Officers, etc. are granted access